Greystone Mansion and Park#18 in Best Things To Do in Los Angeles

 Greystone is one of the largest mansions in Beverly Hills and an important landmark for American cinema.
 Originally built by oil tycoon Edward L. Doheny in 1927 as a gift to his son, Ned, Greystone now represents a golden age in American cinema.
-Many films, including "The Bodyguard," and television shows, including "Revenge" and "Gilmore Girls," have been shot on these gothic-inspired grounds.
+Many films, including "The Big Lebowski" and "Ghostbusters," and television shows like "General Hospital" and "Gilmore Girls" have been shot on these gothic-inspired grounds.

 More Best Things To Do in Los Angeles

 Griffith Observatory sits on the south face of Mount Hollywood and overlooks the Los Angeles basin.
 Its location gives visitors impressive views of the surrounding area.
 But there's more than just a pretty photo-op here.
 The observatory hosts fascinating exhibitions and features a top-notch planetarium.